richardturnnidge/i2c_lessons/README.md

 See the community docs for further pinout reference: https://agonconsole8.github.io/agon-docs/GPIO/

+<B>ADC1115 modules</B>
+This is a 4 channel analog to digital converter.

+- TO DO-

 <B>REAL TIME CLOCK modules</B>

 This code has been written for RTC modules based on the DS 3231 chip, and also assumes a bus address of $68.